TehFamine/the_scourge_forest/README.md

 ```

 Once you install Evennia, it should install all the dependancies for the game.
 These
 dependancies will be stored in that virtual environment `tsfv` everytime you activate it.
-To
-activate and start the MUD, simply type:
+That means, everytime you activate your environment, you should be able to access the `evennia`
+command.
+Test this by activating and starting the MUD as so:

 ```
 evennia migrate      # (this creates the database)